piciji/denise/readme.md

 [looking for Shader authors]
 * interested in shaders for
   * [Luma/Chroma crosstalk, probably last unsupported C64 effect](https://bitbucket.org/piciji/denise/issues/1/video-old-vic2-chroma-effect-on-odd-chars)
-  * wrap image with monitor, floppy drive and optional keyboard
+  * wrap image with 1702/1084S/... monitor and C64/Amiga floppy drive
-* added option for SLANGP files: luma_chroma = true
+* new option for SLANGP files: luma_chroma
     * Luma Chroma input to prevent lossy conversion from RGB
-    * Alpha Channel is used for Pixel meta data (C64 VIC2 AEC and BA signal affect luminance)
+    * Alpha Channel is used for Pixel meta data: C64 VIC2 AEC and BA signal (affect luminance)
-    *
+    * add a few pixels around the image, which will be cropped later between shader passes (e.g., calculate FIR Filter in border or first PAL delay line)
-* there are parameters that are not visible to the user or can be operated by user
+* there are parameters that are not visible or can be operated by user
-    * the emulator sets them automatically and can be used by the shader author if necessary
+    * the emulator sets them automatically and can be used by the shader author
     * autoEmu_driveLED, autoEmu_cropTop, autoEmu_cropLeft, autoEmu_lace, autoEmu_hires, autoEmu_pal, autoEmu_subRegion
-* if someone is interested in creating a shader with a virtual keyboard, the appropriate "auto" parameters are added (e.g., relative click X/Y)
-* still missing RA features
-  * path wildcards
-  * sub-frames for BFI

 ## 2.2.1
 * fixed spanish translation